Saline vs. Silicone Breast Implants: Are They Safe?Posted on August 30, 2022

 Silicone gel does not have any known human allergies, reactions, or sensitivities as it is an inert polymer.
 The molecules within the implant stick to each other like a gummy bear candy in a cohesive matrix.
 Silicone is a more viscous substance as compared to saline.
 It flows differently within the shell and usually offers a more natural feel and appearance to the breasts.
 Silicone gel implants can be inserted in patients of 22 years of age or older as per FDA regulations.

 Saline or Silicone Implants: Which is Safer?

-Both saline and silicone implants have similar safety profile when they are surgically placed by a board certified plastic surgeon.
+Both saline and silicone implants have similar safety profile when they are surgically placed by a plastic surgeon.
 They are both considered safe.
 In accumulation of all of this, saline implants are considered safer by some experts because salt water can get reabsorbed by the body if the implant ruptures without any negative implications.
 You can know of implant bursts immediately in case of saline implants.
 This will let you take the necessary steps immediately.

 Saline vs. Silicone Breast Implants: Rupturing